andrew-scorchsoft/scorchsoft-quick-whisper/assets/DefaultPrompt.md

 Sometimes the text you are provided with will provide instructions for the output format, style or tone.
 If you detect such instructions then please apply them to the copy edited text, and do not write out the instructions in the returned copy-edited text.
 For example, if the text starts "this is for an email", or similar, then the format and structure of the copy editing should match that of an email.

+If you are provided with transcript text in a language other than English, then please reply with both translated and copy edit the text (in English).

 # Copy Editing Rules

 Please apply the following rules to the reply or any modified text (only deviate if asked otherwise):